3-2 Zone Defense Guide

 The single biggest need is the point.
 This player, as I have stated above, must be able to guard all 5 positions.
 The player needs to be quick enough to rotate with each pass.
 After that need is met, the other 4 players can be filled by just about any player.
 The amount of rotation done by the other players is minimal.

 The other bit of personnel that would be a great addition is two tall bigs.
-The greater the length of the bigs, the added rim protection there is.
+The greater the length of the bigs, the more rim protection there is.
 With the added rim protection, the ability of the bigs to rebound on the backside should help to limit the offense to just one shot per trip.

 Keys to a 3-2 Zone

-2) Keep Ball Out of Middle– The 3-2 zone does not have much rotation.
+The 3-2 zone does not have much rotation.
 But if the ball gets into the interior of the defense, then everything gets messed up.
-The point man in this defense must move quickly enough to get to the high post as the ball moves around the perimeter.
-The other key to this most teams are going to screen the point man so this player must be able to see and get through screens.
+The point defender in this defense must move quickly enough to get to the high post as the ball moves around the perimeter.
+The other key to this is most teams are going to screen the point, so this player must be able to see and get through screens.

 3) No Second Shots

 The bigs are staying on the backside so there should be a rebounding advantage to the defense.
-This defense has the bigs in the best rebounding positions.
+This defense has the bigs in the best rebounding position.
 If the offense is still getting second scoring chances, then a new defense should be used.
-By keeping the offense to one shot per possession, it puts more pressure on the offense to score on each shot.
-This added pressure could cause the offense to tighten up and shoot worse.

 Youth Basketball